 This tiny village is a mere 3 km in diameter but packs a concentrated punch of organically grown exotic fruits, vegetables and flowers and these are the major attraction here.
 The garlic grown here is of a special variety and is very famous.
 Local shops have an abundance of garlic bunches hanging from the roofs and one can be sure that no vampire will ever be found in the vicinity of this little place 😀

 The salubrious climate that is conducive to both flora and human beings, enjoys temperatures that range from near zero to barely above 22 deg c from winter to summer and creates a veritable heaven for those coming from hotter climes.

 Fruit and vegetable stalls, roadside food shacks, fruit orchards, vegetable farms and flower gardens make up most of the village.
-The garlic grown here is of a special variety and is very famous.
-There are a few homestays that one can locate via the sign boards and they offer rooms and home style food.
+There are a few home stays that one can locate via the sign boards and they offer rooms and home style food.
 Many of them are tiny and very basic.

 Terrace farming is resorted to and rows of steps are hewn out of the the hill sides in order to grow crops.

 The place is very safe and the people are simple, friendly and welcoming.
 Tamil and Malayalam are the languages that one can communicate in but Hindi and English are also understood.

 Please note that currently only BSNL connections work uninterruptedly.
 Other services depend on the vagaries of the universe and once in a way an unexpected stray signal brings great joy to non BSNL souls like me, whose blood supply usually gets cut off without internet 😀

 The Minister’s Mansion holiday home –

 While there are many tiny home stays, a few holiday homes and also some upcoming resorts, the Minister’s Mansion is one of the more organized and comfortable places to stay in.
 It has the added advantage of being within the village and close to the shops and other habitation.